 You'll need to have:

-- good project management skills, in order to plan and carry out audit activities and to meet deadlines
+• good project management skills to plan and deliver work to deadlines

-- critical thinking skills, for reviewing audit evidence and making sound judgments
+• critical thinking skills for reviewing evidence and forming sound judgments

 Work experience

-Many of the larger accountancy and business advisory firms run open days for first year undergraduates.
-These are usually one to five days long and enable you to learn about different service areas and graduate schemes.
+Many larger firms offer open days for first-year undergraduates.
+These usually last between one to five days and provide insight into different service areas and graduate opportunities.

-Some smaller firms also advertise internships, but you may also need to contact them directly to ask about work experience opportunities.
+Some smaller firms also offer internships, but you may need to contact them directly to ask about opportunities.

 Find out more about the different kinds of work experience and internships that are available.